rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 ### The basic system

-1. FIXME: Wire an LED output to the digital output pin of your choice (avoiding digital output pins 0 and 1), include a series resistor, and attach it to ground (this is the same as the discrete LEDs we wired in studio).
+1. If you want to use an external LED, wire an LED output to the digital output pin of your choice (avoiding digital output pins 0 and 1), include a series resistor, and attach it to ground (this is the same as the discrete LEDs we wired in studio).
 Make sure you can turn it on and off.

+2. Alternatively, use digital output pin 13, which has an LED mounted on the Arduino Uno board.

-2. Connect the center, output pin of your temperature sensor to an analog pin.
+3. Connect the center, output pin of your temperature sensor to an analog pin.
 Then attach the power pin to `+5V` and the ground pin to `GND`.
 (Refer to the directions and diagram above.
 Double check your work.)

 	Make sure you can `analogRead()` from it, even if you haven't set `analogReference()` yet.

-3. FIXME: Write delta time code to read the temperature at 4 Hz (do a `analogRead()` 4 times a second).
+4. Write delta time code to read the temperature at 4 Hz (do a `analogRead()` 4 times a second).
 Test your work so far by using `Serial.print()` to display the value from `analogRead()`.

-4. Set `analogReference()` to `INTERNAL`.
+5. Set `analogReference()` to `INTERNAL`.
 This will change what each value of `analogRead()` corresponds to (`1023` will now correspond to 1.1V, not 5V), which will be important when you convert the data.

-5. Convert the raw `analogRead()` value into a temperature.
+6. Convert the raw `analogRead()` value into a temperature.
 Mathematically this is a two step procedure, first converting the raw value into a voltage (i.e., understanding what voltage the temperature probe is generating given the A/D counts returned from `analogRead()`), then into a temperature based on the equation you derived earlier using the [spec sheet for the TMP36](http://www.analog.com/media/en/technical-documentation/data-sheets/TMP35_36_37.pdf).

 	While the counts returned by `analogRead()` are of type `int`, you likely will want to use variables of type `float` to perform the computation and store the resulting temperature value.
  		Print out both the raw A/D counts and the converted temperature value until you are confident that your temperature is right.